TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/CheatSheets/Git.rst

    git config commit.template ~/.gitmessage.txt

 This command uses the file ~/.gitmessage.txt as git message template.
-For additional information about how to set up a proper gitmessage see :ref:`committemplate`
+For additional information about how to set up a proper commit message see :ref:`committemplate`

 Show current configuration::